parkel42/gshade-migration/README.md

 5. Moves the GShade backup files into the appropriate location, as well as the various shader files.
 6. Modifies the default ReShade.ini file to set the EffectSearchPaths and TextureSearchPaths.

+## If you have already uninstalled GShade:
+1. Downloads ReShade 5.6.0 + addons, necessary/custom shaders and gshade-presets/shaders.
+2. Runs the ReShade installer.
+3. Moves the downloaded GShade folders into the appropriate location.
+4. Modifies the default ReShade.ini file to set the EffectSearchPaths and TextureSearchPaths.

-**Note on #3 - the zip file containing the shaders downloaded in this step may be flagged as malware by Windows Defender (it didn't for me).
+**Note - the zip file containing the custom shaders may be flagged as malware by Windows Defender (it didn't for me).
 The file is safe according to [VirusTotal](https://www.virustotal.com/gui/file/84bb9c44c60f9a2d4f146d95c2661be91529fe3ab0469c718bfa80bb6006bd9e/detection), though.**

 # How To Use
 1. Download the script by clicking on the green code button, then clicking on Download Zip.